-Students taking the 200-level course may opt for the Research Extension Module, which enables them to write their BA thesis (bacheloroppgave) whilst in York.
+Students taking the undergraduate level course may opt for the Research Extension Module, which enables them to write their BA thesis (bacheloroppgave) while in York, subject to approval from their institution in Norway and the NSC.

 Please browse the sections below to find out more about these courses, or email firstname.lastname@example.org with any questions.